-- Each single purchase may be comprised of multiple items but the total cannot exceed the single purchase dollar limit on the CAL-Card.
+- Each single purchase may be comprised of multiple items, but the total cannot exceed the single purchase dollar limit on the CAL-Card.
 Purchases should not be split to circumvent the purchasing regulations per government code or District Policy.
-When a purchase may exceed the limit established, normal purchasing procedures must be followed.
+When a purchase may exceed the limit established, Purchasing must be notified, and approval must be received from the cardholder's direct supervisor to avoid being considered a split. - Meals or Food Purchases-Meal or food expenditures must be reasonable and prudent per BP 6350 Hospitality.
+Each food purchase must have a valid business purpose.
+Cardholders need to provide an itemized receipt and document the business purpose, vendor date, location, and attendees.
+The funds expended are public funds and must be treated with prudent management.

 - CAL-Card Dollar Limit The NOCCCD limit is set at:

-- o \$500 per day
+- \$1,000 per day

-- \$3,000 per month and
+- \$5,000 per month and

-- \$5,000 per vendor per fiscal year
+- o \$10,000 per vendor per fiscal year